 - Being in the early stages of a relationship or with a new partner, particularly if it has been a long time since the last ejaculation.
-Anxiety during your first sexual encounter can contribute towards premature ejaculation, however with increasing sexual experience and age, men often learn to delay orgasm.
+Inexperience causing anxiety during your initial sexual encounter can contribute towards premature ejaculation, however with increasing sexual experience and age, men often learn to delay orgasm.

 - Medical conditions such as prostate disease or an underactive thyroid.
 PE can also be associated with erectile dysfunction.